 "I am all jazzed up!" said Andrea Shea King, blogger and radio host, as the crowd roared.
 "Americans are here with you.
 We are supporting you and we are praying for you."

 Most of the speakers focused on fiscal policy issues and public unions, which have garnered attention after Gov. Scott Walker and the Republican-led state Legislature successfully ended collective bargaining for most public unions in the state this spring.

 "This country should not be run by union bosses.
 It should be run by we the people because they work for us," said Amy Kremer, co-chairman of the Tea Party Express.
 "Politicians are usually recalled because they don't do their job.
 These people in this state stood strong for fiscal responsibility, they did the right thing and now they are being unfairly targeted."

-The Tea Party Express, the most recognizable and influential of the various tea party groups around the nation, is holding nine rallies throughout Wisconsin on behalf of the six Republican state senators who are targeted for recall in Tuesday's elections.
+The Tea Party Express, the most recognizable and influential of the various tea party groups around the nation, on behalf of the six Republican state senators who are targeted for recall in Tuesday's elections.
 Earlier in the day, the group held a rally in Kenosha.

 The Thiensville rally took place in the 8th Senate District, where incumbent Sen. Alberta Darling is being challenged by Democratic state Rep. Sandy Pasch.

 Although Darling was campaigning in nearby Mequon on Saturday and was invited to the rally, she did not attend.

 In addition to the six senators who face recall elections on Tuesday, two incumbent Democratic senators also are being targeted for recall in Aug.
 16 elections.